Compare HELOC Quotes

 Size and endurance

-Both loans give you access to equivalent amounts of cash -- you can borrow up to 100 percent of your home equity.
-You may qualify for more than 100 percent, but only if you have spotless credit and a strong relationship with your lender.
+Both loans give you access to equivalent amounts of cash - most lenders will let you borrow up to 80 percent of your home equity.
+Some may even allow you to go beyond that, if you have good credit and a manageable debt-to-income ratio.

 Home equity loans mature more slowly than HELOCs.
 The former might mature in 30 years, while the latter might expire in 10.
 One big distinction is that HELOC minimum payments aren’t designed to pay down the principal.
 As a result, you could make your payments on time, and still owe money when it expires.
 In this scenario, you’d have to refinance the remaining debt, either with another HELOC, or an amortizing mortgage.